 Likes and Dislikes

-The average customer rating on Amazon is 4.7 stars of 5 from 157 reviews so the experiences are mostly very positive.
+The customer feedback for this product mostly very positive.
 The main themes are the low noise level and the ability to be able to ride and listen or watch TV without being disturbed by the trainer.
 Also the strength and sturdiness of the unit has received positive comments.
-Many also mention the fluidity of the spinning from the magnetic drive giving a realistic feel.
+Many also mention the fluidity of the spinning and the progressive resistance giving a realistic drive feel.

 The only real negatives which have been reported appear to be opinionated rather than factual, such as the computer being too small and the higher resistance not fully mimicking an outdoor ride.
 Also the mounting of the bike takes time and can be frustrating.